-- (a) Interest Rate Risk: Management has determined that we are not exposed to any significant interest rate risks. - (b) Foreign Currency Risk: We have identified our functional currency as the Canadian dollar.
+(a) Foreign Currency Risk: We have identified our functional currency as the Canadian dollar.
 Transactions are transacted in Canadian dollars, U.S. dollars and in Australian dollars.
 Fluctuations in the U.S. or Australian dollar exchange rate could have a significant impact on the Company's results.
-Assuming all other variables remain constant, a 10% depreciation or appreciation of the Canadian dollar against the U.S. dollar would result in an increase or decrease in loss and comprehensive loss for the nine months ended September 30, 2024, of \$245,000 (September 30, 2023 \$779,000).
-A 10% depreciation or appreciation of the Canadian dollar against the Australian dollar would result in an increase or decrease in loss and comprehensive loss for the nine months ended September 30, 2024, of \$111,000 (September 30, 2023 \$79,000).

-In the near-term, we mitigate overall currency risk through of the use of U.S. dollar denominated cash balances to pay forecasted U.S. denominated expenses.
-In the long-term, we are exposed to net currency risk from employee costs as well as the purchase of goods and services in the United States and Australia.
+Assuming all other variables remain constant, a 10% depreciation or appreciation of the Canadian dollar against the U.S. dollar would result in an increase or decrease in loss and comprehensive loss for the year ended December 31, 2024, of \$53,000 (December 31, 2023 - \$521,000).
+A 10% depreciation or appreciation of the Canadian dollar against the Australian dollar would result in an increase or decrease in loss and comprehensive loss for the year ended December 31, 2024, of \$112,000 (December 31, 2023 - \$86,000).
+To the extent possible, we mitigate overall currency risk through of the use of U.S. dollar denominated cash balances to pay forecasted U.S. denominated expenses.
+We are exposed to net currency risk from employee costs as well as the purchase of goods and services in the United States and Australia.